-If you make a budget to include cosmetic treats, you should be fine.
-Even if you’re on the poorer side of the spectrum, like me.
-I skimp on many things when I need to like clothes (second hand shops), hair care (cheap haircuts or DIY trims and box color), nights out, but I don’t skimp when it comes to my skin.
+If you make a budget to include cosmetic treats, you should be fine even if you’re on the poorer side of the spectrum, like me.
+I skimp on many things when I need to, like clothes (second-hand shops), hair care (cheap haircuts or DIY trims and box color), and nights out, but I don’t skimp when it comes to my skin.
 Good skin can make anything else look good.
-But then again I seriously would go around barefoot in a toga every day if I could.
+But then again, I seriously would go around barefoot in a toga every day if I could.

-If possible, try and find a competent, professional, GOOD injector you trust and stick with them.
+If possible, try and find a competent, professional, and good injector you trust and stick with them.

 I didn’t do this.
-I moved away from my place near Mexico so I could no longer visit my favorite Dermatologist who would have been a *keeper*.
-I did find someone in my new area who I liked enough, and as fancy as the area was, you would think there would be more options but there just wasn’t.
+I moved away from my place near Mexico, so I could no longer visit my favorite dermatologist, who would have been a "keeper."
+I did find someone in my new area, which I liked enough, and as fancy as the area was, you would think there would be more options, but there just weren’t.
 Note: I am NOT fancy.
 I just ended up living in a place I couldn’t afford out of desperation.
-I just feel that’s important to note here because I am just a working girl with limited funds and need to choose my poisons (ha!) wisely.
-With that being said, it really is important to find someone who does a great (not ok) job and with whom you can build a relationship with if you plan on having more done.
-This person will learn what you like and what will make you look your best and hopefully work within your budget.
-Hopefully.
-I really think they are few and far between though.
-I liked this person in my new fancy place for the most part, she did ok and sometimes she did really good but I can’t forgive her for making my upper lip droop over my upper teeth before my brother-in-law’s wedding.
-She told me, "I think you will enjoy these results", she was wrong.
-I avoided smiling as big as I normally would and my new drivers license picture looks like my lips had a stroke.
+I feel that’s important to note here because I am just a working girl with limited funds and need to choose my poisons (ha!) wisely.
+With that being said, it really is important to find someone who does a great (not ok) job, and with whom you can build a relationship if you plan on having more done.
+This person will learn what you like and what makes you look your best and hopefully work within your budget.
+Hopefully, I really think they are few and far between, though.
+I liked this person in my new fancy place; for the most part, she did ok, and sometimes she did really good, but I can’t forgive her for making my upper lip droop over my upper teeth before my brother-in-law’s wedding.
+Although she told me, "I think you will enjoy these results," she was wrong.
+I avoided smiling as big as I normally would, and my new driver's license picture looks like my lips had a stroke.

-You might think it’s a nice idea to have a frozen face, that’s exactly what I think about my eyebrows, but there seriously is this strange, walking dead look that happens when there is no movement in a face!
-So SPEAK UP or leave if you have to!
+You might think it’s a nice idea to have a frozen face; that’s exactly what I think about my eyebrows, but there is this strange, walking dead look that happens when there is no movement in a face!
+So speak up or leave if you have to!

-The best results I’ve experienced were from practitioners who were not only skilled, personable and professional but also looked natural and healthy.
+The best results I’ve experienced were from practitioners who were skilled, personable, and professional and looked natural and healthy.
 If your injector sports a "frozen" look with an "over-processed face" (you will know when you see it), think twice about what that might mean for you.

-Neurotoxin injections can be a great way to improve what mother- nature gave you and simplify your beauty routine, but you want quality work every time otherwise it’s a huge waste of money and time and an enormous emotional stress.
-I’m a perfectionist and I notice everything that is out of place.
-I am not going to be happy with poor work and neither should you.
+Neurotoxin injections can be a great way to improve what mother nature gave you and simplify your beauty routine, but you want quality work every time; otherwise, it’s a huge waste of money and time and enormous emotional stress.
+I’m a perfectionist, and I notice everything that is out of place.
+I am not going to be happy with poor work, and neither should you.

 Knowledge is beautiful!
-Research and learn as you possibly can before you make decisions that will literally change the way you see yourself in the mirror.
+Research and learn as you possibly can before making decisions that will literally change the way you see yourself in the mirror.
 Always remain true to yourself in beauty and spirit.
 Know that either way, beauty always comes from within!